YangCatalog/backend/README.md

-To find all the modules missing or wrong revisions, namespaces, imports, include or modules that according to capability.xml file should be in folder but are missing, we can use runCapabilities script with __integrity__ option.
+To find all the modules missing or wrong revisions, namespaces, imports, include or modules that according to capability.xml file should be in folder but are missing, we can use runCapabilities script with `__integrity__` option.

 #### API

-The API module runs as a UWSGI emperor vassal and contains several endpoints.
+The API module runs as a UWSGI emperor vassal (using the `yang-catalog.ini`file) and contains several endpoints.
 Most of the endpoints serves to find modules in different ways.
 This is described deeper in [API documentation](www.yangcatalog.org/doc).
 If the user is registered, she/he can add modify or delete modules based on pre-approved path.